ampproject/amphtml/extensions/amp-bind/amp-bind.md

 }
 ```

-When the second button is pressed, `amp-bind` will **deep-merge** this state with the state introduced by the button press.
+When the second button is pressed, `amp-bind` will recursively merge the object literal argument, `{employee: {age: 64}}`, into the existing state.

 ```javascript
 {